The Developmental Screening Project

-The Developmental Referral and Services Directory is another way to create a more cohesive referral and follow-up process for physicians to use when they believe a child may have developmental delays and need additional evaluations and or services.
-The Directory contains listings for Child Family Connection Offices, school districts, and developmental services.
+The Developmental Referral and Services Directory is another way to create a more cohesive referral and follow-up process for physicians and other providers who are screening children to use when they believe a child may have developmental delays and need additional evaluations and or services.
+The Directory contains listings for Illinois Early Intervention Child and Family Connection Offices, school districts, and private developmental services.

 If you are a doctor or child care professional who would like to learn more about participating in the Collaboration’s developmental screening project, please contact us.

 Support a strong start and a bright future.